The PSAT Exam

 By breaking down barriers to access, SAT School Day can have a profound impact on a community—opening doors to college, scholarships, and financial aid for every student.

-SAT School Day takes place once in the Fall (for SENIORS) and once in the Spring (for JUINIORS).
+SAT School Day is offered once each semester, in the Fall for SENIORS and in the Spring for JUNIORS.

 **ACT School Day**